 Emily adds: “I’m incredibly honoured and genuinely humbled to be crowned Durham Tourism Superstar.
 There’s nothing I love more than putting on my costume and I take great satisfaction in being able to share my knowledge to enhance visitors’ experience.”

 Ivor Stolliday, chairman of Visit County Durham, said: “The competition is a wonderful way to recognise those individuals working tirelessly in the tourism industry.
 All of the finalists are incredible and each act as ambassadors for our county, we should all be extremely proud of them.
 It’s a privilege to crown Emily as Durham’s Tourism Superstar 2018”.

-Michelle Gorman, managing director of Visit County Durham, said: “Richard embodies those star qualities that make him a worthy winner of Durham Tourism Superstar in that he goes the extra mile in all that he does and truly enhances the visitor experience.
-We congratulate Richard on his award.”
+Michelle Gorman, managing director of Visit County Durham, said: “We congratulate Emily on winning this award.
+Emily embodies the shining star qualities that make her a worthy winner of Durham Tourism Superstar and truly enhances the visitor experience.
+It’s people like Emily who really make Durham shine”.

 Emily is the latest member of the Beamish visitor experience team to be recognised for her outstanding contributions to customer service.
 She follows in the footsteps of colleague Matthew Henderson, who won both Durham Tourism Superstar and VisitEngland Tourism Superstar awards in 2015.